-Acoustic consultants address this head on when designing a room for construction, and the best time to consider the space's acoustics is - before you build it.
-However, if the room was built without consideration for the purpose to which it's used, an acoustician, with the help of analytical software and other tools, will often recommend acoustic treatment solutions.
+Acoustic consultants address this head-on when designing a room for construction, and the best time to consider the space's acoustics is - before you build it.
+However, if the room was built without consideration for the purpose for which it's used, an acoustician, with the help of analytical software and other tools, will often recommend acoustic treatment solutions.

-These usually take the form of absorption, diffusion, and reflection, to minimize, as best they can, the acoustic problems with the room.
-For example, a church with all hard surfaces and a concrete floor.
+These usually take the form of absorption, diffusion, and reflection to minimize, as best they can, the acoustic problems in the room-for example, a church with all hard surfaces and a concrete floor.

-Designing a sound system without paying attention to the acoustical anomalies of the room it's going to be installed in is a bad investment, and yet many still proceed with the installation without first making the room right.
+Designing a sound system without paying attention to the acoustic anomalies of the room in which it will be installed is a bad investment.
+Yet, many still proceed with the installation without first making the room right.
 This is the same as saying, "We'll fix it in the mix."
-Always start with designing the room to sound as good as it can, before doing anything else: creating a clean canvas to paint on.
+Always start by designing the room to sound as good as it can before doing anything else: creating a clean canvas to paint on.

-That is not to say there aren't acoustical solutions that can be applied after the fact.
-There are, and the results can often be great.
+That is not to say there aren't acoustic solutions that can be applied after the fact.
+There are, and the results can often be outstanding.
 However, it will never be as good as having prepared or built the room for its intended purpose.